-Day 1 after surgery between 6:00 a.m. and 9:00 a.m., you will be assisted with your AM care, dressed in LOOSE clothing that you brought from home and seated in your recliner for breakfast.
+Day 1 after surgery, between 6:00 AM and 9:00 AM, you will be assisted with your AM care, dressed in LOOSE clothing that you brought from home, and seated in your recliner for breakfast.
 Your surgeon and/or his physician assistant will typically visit you early in the day.
 On surgery days for your surgeon, visitation may be later in the day.

 The physical therapist will assess your progress and you will continue ambulating with a walker.
 Therapy sessions will occur in the morning.
-Throughout the day, you should continue to practice your "ankle pumps", use your incentive spirometer every hour, as well as your cough and deep breathing exercises.
+Throughout the day, you should continue to practice your "ankle pumps", use your incentive spirometer every hour, and do your cough and deep breathing exercises.
 Your "massaging sleeves" should be on both legs when you are idle in your bed or while sleeping.
-Your designated "coach" is encouraged to be present as much as possible, particularly during therapy sessions.
+Your designated coach is encouraged to be present as much as possible, particularly during therapy sessions.